pluckynumbat/linked-list-stuff-go/README.md

 # linked-list-stuff-go

 Hi There!\
-This is a repo containing some linked list stuff in go
+This repo contains some linked list stuff in go